miaoliuyang/awesome/css/flex.md

    * space-around: lines evenly distributed with equal space around each line
    * stretch (default): lines stretch to take up the remaining space

-2. Properties fro the Children
+2. Properties for the Children
     # order
     By default, flex items are laid out in the source order.
 However, the order property controls the order in which they appear in the flex container.